HomeDing/homeding.github.io/i2c.md

 Some chips and boards that use the I2C bus for communication also have some more signals to be controlled like signals to reset the chips or power on/off.

-These are not connected using the 4 core signals and need to be connected ba an additional wiring.
+These are not connected using the 4 core signals and need to be connected by additional wiring.

+**Examples:**

-The [OLED Display SH1106](/displays\sh1106.md) is an example that offers a reset pin to enable the display before using the I2C bus.
+* The [OLED Display SH1106](/displays/sh1106.md) is an example that offers a reset pin to also enable/disable the display and controlling power consumption before using the I2C bus.
+* The CCS811 sensor offers a signal (INT) that can be used to trigger a software interrupt when data is ready instead of polling for state.

 ## Wire Library and supporting utilities